djotaku/adventofcode/2021/Day_08/README.md

 Luckily, just a bit further down I [found a solution that I could use to learn from](https://www.reddit.com/r/adventofcode/comments/rbj87a/comment/hnr3uau/?utm_source=share&utm_medium=web2x&context=3).
 I then adapted this to my code so that I could learn (and also because I don't have 3.10 yet, so no match statements.)

+Of course, the code the person posted to their Github account had a typo which cost me another 30 minutes to figure out.
+At least I got past this one.

 ## What I Learned

 ### Generic

 ### Python
+- Nothing
 ### Ruby
 - TBD
 ### Perl